 Many others have tried to reproduce or otherwise capture the Cocteau sound, with limited or mixed success.
 The few artists who have succeeded sound mostly unlike them, but have managed to convey an unmistakable essence: inspiration without imitation (think Beach House or Goldfrapp).
 Cocteau Twins were a foundational influence for entire categories of music, notably dream-pop and shoegaze—forms that have themselves resurged in recent years.
 Somewhat more obliquely, they also became and continue to be a staple of the goth scene, though they, unlike 4AD labelmates Bauhaus, generally eschewed goth’s trappings.

-In a world exploding with musical creativity, output, and listening sources, they remain relevant—if that means anything anymore—discovered by new generations of music lovers.
+In a world exploding with musical creativity, output, and listening sources, they remain relevant—if that means anything anymore—newly discovered by new generations yearning for something truly original.
+(The song “Pearly-Dewdrops’ Drops” played an important role in the novel and film, “The Perks of Being a Wallflower,” as recently as 2012.)
 It is a testament to the timelessness of their sound and production quality that many younger fans don’t even know that the story started in 1979 (which seems like ancient history), or that the trio formerly known as Cocteau Twins long ago moved on to new endeavours.

 Like many groups formed in the early 1980s post-punk wave, their beginnings were humble: Elizabeth Fraser, Robin Guthrie, and Will Heggie—the original lineup—were young, shy, self-effacing, awkward, taciturn, frequently profane and circumspect working class teens who, like fellow Scots The Jesus and Mary Chain, to whom they would occasionally be compared, had little else to do but have a go at making music, despite, or perhaps because of, their lack of musical training.
 Boredom, after all, can be a great motivator for doing things one might not otherwise consider.
 Though they may have had some inkling, few others could have anticipated the rich vein of expression they would mine in the years following their debut, when they burst onto the British independent music scene fully formed, a kind of self-possessed singularity.